-This guide will help you understand the complete process on how to apply for NIRF ranking, NIRF Ranking eligibility criteria, application process and compliance requirement in detail
+This guide will help you understand the complete process on how to apply for NIRF ranking, NIRF Ranking eligibility criteria, application/registration process, and compliance requirementst in detail.

 Disclaimer: Eligibility conditions and parameters are subject to annual revisions notified by NIRF.